Preparing For Your Next Recording Session

 As a busy engineer handling sessions on a daily basis, a few ideas and suggestions have been developed for artists to prepare before their next recording session.
-Everyone is different and it is understood that all styles, techniques and methods are far from universal.
+Although our Engineers at our Hagerstown and Charlotte recording studios share many similarities in recording, mixing and mastering abilities, it remains true that everyone is different and it is understood that all styles, techniques and methods are far from universal.
 So let's establish some helpful guidelines to make the most out of your sessions.

 1. Write and Rehearse